 PowerCon’s Shore Power

-Also known as Onshore Power Supply (OPS), cold ironing, shore-to-ship power and shore-side electricity to name a few terms, PowerCon pioneered the shore power industry with a more innovative, modular approach to constructing shore power systems.
-By integrating our main components into standard shipping containers, we pioneered the “building block” approach which allows us to put together the most suitable solution for any port.
+Also known as Onshore Power Supply (OPS), cold ironing, shore-to-ship power and shore-side electricity to name a few terms, PowerCon pioneered the shore power industry with an innovative and modular approach to construct shore power systems.
+By integrating our components into standard shipping containers, we pioneered the “building block” approach which allows us to put together the most flexible, compact, and scalable solution for any port.

 PowerCon supplies both high and low voltage shore power solutions and covers all vessel types, from the largest cruise ships to container ships to smaller fishing vessels and ferries as seen from some of our main references below.